Edward Klein, Ph.D.

 Graduate: University of Hawaii at Manoa, Linguistics

-Dr. Edward F. Klein, Professor of Applied Linguistics, teaches graduate and undergraduate classes in applied linguistics and ESL classes in the English Foundations Program.
-He has been with Hawai‘i Pacific University since 1973.
+Dr. Edward F. Klein, Professor of Applied Linguistics, teaches graduate and undergraduate classes in applied linguistics and ESL classes in the International Bridge program.
+He has been with Hawai‘i Pacific University since 1973 and is the winner of the 2014 Golden Apple Award for Distinguished Service to the University.

 Dr. Klein was born and raised in the Kansas City area.
 After graduating from Marquette University, he spent four year working with Peace Corps/Korea, first as a volunteer teaching English in Kwangju, then as a teacher trainer in Hilo, Hawai‘i, and finally as regional director on assignments in Seoul, Taejŏn, and Taegu.